BarryWebster/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used between the inner function and outer function of personalDice.
+You can tell because the inner function has to reach into the outer function to grab a value (name) defined in the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The value for ${name} is always the same and the value ${newRoll} could change.

 c.
 What is the lexical scope of `newRoll`?

+    Math.floor() and Math.random()

 ### Task 3 - Stretch Goals